mikastamm/text-to-audiobook/readme.md

 This project is designed to create multi-speaker audiobooks from short to medium-length stories.
 It supports **Kokoro** and **Zonos** voice synthesis and includes some demo voices.

 ## Features
-✅ Supports **Kokoro** and **Zonos** TTS models
+✅ create multi-speaker audiobook style audios from raw text files

-  ☑️ Both can be mixed in the same audio file
+✅ Supports **Kokoro** and **Zonos** TTS models in the same audio file

 ✅ Local voice synthesis

-✅ Uses a language model to assign speakers to text & improve speakability
+✅ Automatic speaker assignment through a language model

-✅ Speaker assignment through `<speaker voice="name">` tags
+✅ Manual speaker assignment through `<speaker voice="name">` tags

 ✅ Batch processing of multiple files